By Mike Szostech Last updated

-Our recommendations for the best cordless vacuums for 2022 comes from reviewing cordless vacuum reviews and sifting through listings of the different handheld vacuums that can be purchased in Canada.
-While doing that, as if on queue, we quickly realized that some of the top recommended vacuums aren’t available in Canada.
-That just further reinforces the need for this Canadian specific list of the best cordless vacuums.
+Our picks for the best cordless vacuums in 2023 come from reading cordless vacuum reviews and sifting through listings of the different handheld vacuums that can be purchased in Canada.
+While doing that, as if on queue, we quickly realized that some of the top recommended vacuums aren’t available in Canada (whether that’s because of supply chain issues or some other reason we don’t know).

 Dyson cordless vacuums are always at the top of every list, and so some of you might wonder why we don’t just tell you what the best Dyson vacuum in Canada is – we do.
 In fact, we compare every available Dyson Stick Vacuum Canada in a nice comparison table.
 However, if you aren’t yet convinced that a Dyson is the best cordless vacuum option, or if you’re looking for a little cheaper, then continue reading!